 - Sessions are 50 or 75 minutes long

-- Insurance: I currently do not accept insurance, but am willing to write a superbill for you to submit to your insurance company
+- I currently do not accept insurance, but am willing to write a superbill for you to submit to your insurance company for out of network services

 To notice what arises inside, without judgement, is the essence of Hakomi and a pathway to deep abiding healing.